gw2efficiency/recipe-nesting/README.md

   // ...
 ]

+// You can also pass in a map of guild upgrade ids into item ids that
+// get referenced by scribe recipes (upgrade -> item)
+// Please note that these only get included but not nested (yet?) because of some API / game implementation consistencies let guildItemMap = {618: 75627}

 let nestedRecipes = nesting(recipes)
 // The output is an array consisting of the following: nestedRecipes = [